 But other goods, which the US government does not often produce, are also non-rival and non-excludable.
 Radio is - my listening to a particular station does not impact your listening (assuming the volume levels are low enough).
 (In other countries radio is produced by the government; in the US there is a modest subsidy to public radio.)
 Record companies and software companies are battling (mostly, failing) to make music and software excludable - even though any teen-ager with internet access can rip and burn music.
 Certainly it is non-rival, since I can copy a single mp3 file as many times as I like, without impairing my own enjoyment of it.
-The movie studios are terrified that their output will go the same way once users get enough bandwidth to easily swap movies peer-to-peer (since BitTorrent and similar apps haven't quite gone mainstream).
-Their attempts at ramping up the movie theater experience (IMAX, super sound) try to push customers toward the excludable theater.
+The movie studios are going the same way as users swap movies peer-to-peer.
+Their attempts at ramping up the movie theater experience (IMAX, 3D) try to push customers toward the excludable theater.

 While these goods are not provided publicly, their peculiar character means that pricing must take different forms.
 Radio stations play advertisements if they broadcast for anyone; satellite radio makes their product excludable by encoding the broadcasts and selling the decoders.
-Apps might be free initially but have various paid levels.
+Some sports broadcasts are ad-supported while others are pay-per-view.
+Apps might be free initially but have various paid levels - in-game purchases, "pro" versions with extra options, etc. Making a great app is easy, compared with the difficulty of making money off a great app.
 You can think of many more examples.

-But in general, whereas we were able to prove the First and Second Welfare Theorems, in the case of no externalities and perfect property rights, to show that private markets produce Pareto-optimal outcomes, this is no longer the case when there are externalities or imperfect property rights.
-Markets are best wherever possible but they are not always possible.
+But in general, whereas we were able to prove that private markets produce Pareto-optimal outcomes (the First Welfare Theorem) in the case of no externalities and perfect property rights, this is no longer the case when there are externalities or imperfect property rights.
+Markets may be best wherever possible but they are not always possible.

 This does not mean that every externality demands government intervention!
 Markets are dynamic and give participants incentives to figure out ways to exclude rivals, as the examples above clearly show.
 TV stations originally broadcast over the airwaves to everyone; now cable and satellite broadcasts require de-coders (see Aereo decision from the Supremes).
-Music companies are slowly trying to figure out how to exclude copying of their products (or figure out other ways of getting revenue - right now ringtones are supporting the labels!).
-Internet radio like Pandora are complicating; Apple's iTunes store crunches the music companies' margins but offers greater security.
+Music companies are slowly trying to figure out how to exclude copying of their products (or figure out other ways of getting revenue).
+Spotify, Pandora, and YouTube are complicating; Apple's iTunes store crunches the music companies' margins but recently seems to be falling behind.
+Although DRM and copyright laws are significant government interventions.